 Compiling functions v0.1.0 (file:///projects/functions)

-Finished dev [unoptimized + debuginfo] target(s) in 0.30s
+Finished `dev` profile [unoptimized + debuginfo] target(s) in 0.30s

 Running `target/debug/functions`

 The value of x is: 5

 The 5 in five is the function’s return value, which is why the return type is i32.
 Let’s examine this in more detail.
 There are two important bits: first, the line let x = five(); shows that we’re using the return value of a function to initialize a variable.
 Because the function five returns a 5, that line is the same as the following: